-Development and delivery of Comprehensive Assessment of At Risk Mental States (CAARMS) - supervisor
+Comprehensive Assessment of At Risk Mental States (CAARMS) - supervisor (NHS England)

-Maudsley Learning, in collaboration with the Outreach and Support in South London (OASIS) team at South London and Maudsley NHS Foundation Trust and King’s College London University, have been commissioned to deliver online CAARMS training to NHS England staff working in early detection or intervention psychosis services or similar services.
+Maudsley Learning, in collaboration with King’s College London University and the Outreach and Support in South London (OASIS) team at South London and Maudsley (SLaM) NHS Foundation Trust, have been commissioned to deliver online training in the use of the Comprehensive Assessment of At Risk Mental States (CAARMS) clinical interview to NHS England staff working in psychosis early detection or early intervention services, or other mental health services.

 Please click here to download the program FAQ's.

 Discounted rates are available for group bookings.
 Please contact us for more information.
 Maudsley Learning has a full range of courses to meet the needs of your organisation.
 Most can be delivered to you flexibly and tailored to your requirements.

 We are able to offer custom-made programs, whether digital or face to face, to meet the education and training needs of your organisation in the UK or internationally.

 We value research and knowledge-sharing and will continue to contribute to the literature base on mental health education, addressing important research questions in this exciting field.